Chic African Culture Africa Factbook

 Inscriptions from Aksum and elsewhere date from as early as the end of the second century A.D. and reveal an Aksumite state that already had expanded at the expense of neighboring peoples.
 The Greek inscriptions of King Zoskales claim that he conquered the lands to the south and southwest of what is now Tigray and controlled the Red Sea coast from Sawakin south to the present-day Djibouti and Berbera areas.

-The Aksumite state-controlled parts of Southwest Arabia as well during this time, and subsequent Aksumite rulers continually involved themselves in the political and military affairs of Southwest Arabia, especially in what is now Yemen.
+During this time, the Aksumite state-controlled parts of Southwest Arabia, and subsequent Aksumite rulers continually involved themselves in the political and military affairs of Southwest Arabia, especially in what is now Yemen.
 Much of the impetus for foreign conquest lay in the desire to control the maritime trade between the Roman Empire and India and adjoining lands.
-Indeed, King Zoskales is mentioned by name in the Periplus of the Erythrean Sea a Greek shipping guide of the first to third centuries A.D., as promoting commerce with Rome, Arabia, and India.
+Indeed, King Zoskales is mentioned by name in the Periplus of the Erythrean Sea, a Greek shipping guide of the first to third centuries A.D., as promoting commerce with Rome, Arabia, and India.

 Among the African commodities that the Aksumites exported were gold, rhinoceros horn, ivory, incense, and obsidian; in return, they imported cloth, glass, iron, olive oil, and wine.
 During the third and fourth centuries, the traditions related to Aksumite rule became secure.